 During winter though, Sethan witnesses peak season.
 This is when the town hosts temporary igloo stays and activities like Snowboarding and Skiing.

 During summer, people visit to enjoy trekking and hiking in the valley.
-It is ideal to try a camping experience in Sethan during the months of May, June, September and October.
+It is ideal to go camping during May, June, September and October.

 If you are interested, visit during the harvest season of late September and enjoy fresh apples, apricots, pears and other seasonal fruits.